sanmai/pipeline/README.md

     composer require sanmai/pipeline

-The only requirement is PHP 7.0 or any above version.
+The only requirement is PHP 7.0 or above.

 # Use